que-nguyen/chatwoot/integrations/zalo_adapter/README.md

   - `zalo:u:<threadId>` for user chats
   - `zalo:g:<threadId>` for group chats
 - Webhooks with missing or non-Zalo `source_id` values are ignored.
+- QR logins persist cookies to `ZALO_COOKIE_PATH` (so you can switch to cookie mode later).
+- When multiple accounts are configured and no per-account cookie/QR paths are provided, the adapter auto-suffixes them (e.g. `cookie-1.json`, `qr-2.png`).
 - Reaction/undo events are forwarded as informational incoming messages (Chatwoot API inbox does not support editing or deleting messages).
 - Zalo typing events update Chatwoot contact typing indicators (best effort).
 - Zalo seen events update Chatwoot contact last-seen/read status (best effort).